Green Smoothie Muffins have all the nutrition of a spinach-packed green smoothie — in muffin form! Great for a healthy breakfast or snack.

 - Serve guacamole with EVERYTHING.

-Additionally, my very favorite way to get greens into my kids’ diet is to blend them up into smoothies.
-It works every single time because you can’t taste the greens.
-Like, at all!
-That said, it gets to be a chore lugging the blender from the cupboard, getting everything out from the fridge and freezer, etc.
+Another favorite way to get greens into my kids’ diet is to blend them up into smoothies.
+That said, it gets to be a chore lugging the blender from the cupboard each day, getting everything out from the fridge and freezer, etc.

 You know what’s easier?
-Adding the ingredients that normally go into a green smoothie – spinach, banana, milk – with a few other healthy items including almond flour and flaxseed meal, then baking them up in muffin form.
+Adding the ingredients that normally go into a green smoothie – spinach, banana, milk – with a few other healthy items including almond flour and flaxseed meal, then baking them up into muffins that taste like banana bread.

 Can you say UPGRADE?!